elliottslaughter/task-bench-paper/pldi20_reviews/rebuttal.md

 Responding to reviewer A on novelty, we provide a quantification (via METG) of typical programming system overheads.
-Contrary to the suggestion of reviewer A, we found that the METGs we found in practice did not always match our intuitions.
-In fact, some were off to such a large degree (multiple orders of magnitude) that they prompted the development teams to conduct major new development to address our results (more on this below).
+Contrary to the suggestion of reviewer A, we found that METGs we found in practice did not always match intuition.
+In fact, the actual overheads of some systems differed from what the developers of those systems expected to such a large degree (multiple orders of magnitude) that it prompted substantial new development to address our results (more on this below).

 METG itself is also a contribution.
 Without METG, it is difficult to quantify the programming system's contribution to application